Charas/El Bohio: Eviction

 Within three years of the squat, a local community board had recommended that CHARAS receive the building's lease.
 This request was upheld by the City Council, Department of City Planning, and the City Planning Commission.
 They received the lease and made offers to buy the building that the city deemed unworkable.
+The city decided to sell the building in 1996.
 Community activists fought to keep the building in community possession.
-The activists, upon seeing that CHARAS and other community gardens were listed for auction in July 1998, coordinated the release of 10,000 crickets to disrupt it, an event that is mythical among Lower West Side activists.
+The activists, upon seeing that CHARAS and other community gardens were listed for auction in July 1998, coordinated the release of 10,000 crickets to disrupt it, an event that is mythical among Lower East Side activists.
 After a brief intermission, the building sold for $3.15 million to Gregg Singer, who was originally anonymous but later revealed as a campaign contributor of Mayor Rudolph Giuliani.
 Singer immediately served an eviction order, which wasn't enforced until December 2001.
 During that period, the Village Voice rated the site as the city's "Best Place to Rally Around and/or Resuscitate" based on its community services for the Lower East Side.
 The eviction was delayed by the September 11 attacks and by "Singer alerts", in which the landlord was required to announce prospective tenant visits in advance, giving activists ample time to organize an impromptu demonstration.
 An initial trial ruled unanimously in favor of CHARAS but was invalidated by a second judge.
 Squatters planned to occupy and defend the building, particularly to protect precedent, but CHARAS demurred because they wanted the city's future support as a community organization.
 New York Reclaim the Streets held a block party for a final defense and celebration of the space, which had become a symbolic for community losses due to gentrification.

 As of 2022, the building was left undeveloped and the property foreclosed, while multiple protests have been held in support of returning the building to community oriented use.
 At the time of eviction, Singer planned to turn the building into a college dormitory but the Department of Buildings has denied the project.
 The building was designated as a landmark in 2006, limiting Singer's high-rise plans.
 Additionally, a local law requires proof of a 10-year lease from a college before approving dorm development.
 Singer has filed multiple lawsuits against the city.
 In 2017, Mayor Bill de Blasio expressed interest in the city repurchasing the building.
 As of 2008, the CHARAS organization remained without a home.

+Singer's lender, Madison Realty Capital, began foreclosure proceedings in 2018 for missed mortgage payments, claiming to be owed over $100 million.
+To avoid foreclosure, Singer put the building into bankruptcy in March 2023.
+The bankruptcy auction was canceled when the only bid came from its lender for $55 million.
+The lender sold the loan to 605 East 9th Community Holdings, which The Real Deal reports is connected to Aaron Sosnick, a billionaire who previously expressed interest in the property.